Timidevops/simple/README.md

 DB_PASS=rootpass
 ```

 > Note: Passwords are plain text for demo parity.
-Do not use in production.
+Never use in production.